THE MORMON DELUSION

 Click on the red link above for details.

-Before checkout, always check the lulu.com home page where additional discounts and coupons regularly appear once or twice a month.
+Before checkout, always check the lulu.com home page where additional discounts and coupons regularly appear.

-Available worldwide in five currencies from Lulu, including PDF eBook versions, suitable for any computer or reader that will accept PDF eBooks, including iPad and Kindle.
-If you need a 'reader' for your computer, the 'Adobe Digital Editions' reader is very suitable.
+Available worldwide in five currencies from Lulu, including PDF eBook versions, suitable for any computer or reader that will accept PDF eBooks.
+If you need a 'reader' for your computer, the 'Adobe Digital Editions' reader can be downloaded free from any eBook page at Lulu.

-Lulu has also made Volumes 3 & 4 avaialble in ePub format, available at the TMD bookstore and also on the iBookstore - available for iPhone, iPad, or iPod touch with iBooks, and on your computer with iTunes.
+Lulu has also made Volumes 3 & 4 avaialble in ePub format, available at the TMD bookstore (click on the red link above), and also on the iBookstore and Nook - available for iPhone, iPad, or iPod touch with iBooks, and on your computer with iTunes.

 Retailers can obtain copies from the wholesaler, Ingram.